unblinking/saltpack/specs/saltpack_armor.md

       1. In a header, the first word should be `BEGIN`.
       2. The next word is the brand, which only needs to match the regex `([a-zA-Z0-9]+)?`.
          That is to say, alphanumeric or omitted entirely.
 For example, `KEYBASE`.
+			3. The next word should always be `SALTPACK`.
-      3. After the brand is the message type.
+      4. After the brand is the message type.
 This can be `ENCRYPTED MESSAGE`, `SIGNED MESSAGE`, or `DETACHED SIGNATURE`.
 4. Collect input up to the second period.
 This is the payload.
 If the implementation is streaming, it may decode the payload before the following steps.